 There are two routes you can take.
 You could complete an undergraduate law degree, followed by a one year Legal Practice Course (LPC).
 After that you’ll need to be trained ‘on the job’ on a two-year training contract with a law firm.

-If you don’t choose law as your undergraduate degree it is still possible to train as a property lawyer.
-You’ll need to take a ‘conversion course’, either a Common Profession exam or Graduate Diploma in law for a year before starting the LPC followed by the two-year training contract.
+Alternatively, if you don’t choose law as your undergraduate degree it is still possible to train as an employment lawyer.
+You’ll need to take a ‘conversion course’, either a Common Profession Exam or Graduate diploma in law for a year before starting the LPC followed by the two-year training contract.